Chapter 21 BWV 45 Es ist dir gesagt, Mensch, was gut ist.

 For the eighth Sunday after Trinity.

 C178 deflects attention to the enemies who may lead us into sin rather than concentrating upon the nature of sin itself.
 The opening fantasia is a tornado of energy and excitement depicting those dangerous ones who rage around us.
-It incorporates the chorale, or parts of it, in most of the movements, the fifth of which is an early example of Bach’s experimentation with the setting of long tracts of text by using combined forms, in this case harmonised chorale and recitative.
+The chorale, or parts of it, is incorporated in most of the movements, the fifth of which is an early example of Bach’s experimentation with the setting of long tracts of text by using combined forms, in this case harmonised chorale and recitative.

 C 45 is the only one in two parts and its opening chorus is the longest and most broadly conceived of the three works.
 Even the ritornello, which is not repeated at the end, is almost forty bars long!
 The scoring is for a pair of flutes and oboes added to the strings and continuo.
 The movement structure, two recitatives forming the second and penultimate movements enclosing a central group of arias, was one that Bach apparently found satisfactory at this time.
 It is shared by Cs 39, 102 and 187.